Road Closures Near 801 Broadway Parking Garage

 Phone: (443) 923-2900

 Michael Cataldo, Ph.D., is the director of the Department of Behavioral Psychology at Kennedy Krieger Institute.
-He is also a professor of behavioral biology at Johns Hopkins University School of Medicine and an adjunct professor of psychology at the University of Maryland.
+He is also a professor of psychiatry at Johns Hopkins University School of Medicine and an adjunct professor of psychology at the University of Maryland.

 Dr. Cataldo attended the University of Rochester and received a bachelor’s degree in psychology in 1968.
 He continued his education at the University of Kansas at Lawrence where he received his master’s degree in child development in 1971 and his doctorate in child development and psychology in 1974.